nomeata/haskell-via-sokoban/03ex-polymorphism.md

     that checks if two coordinates are the same.

-    Note that `mazeWithBoxes`, partially applied to one argument (the list with the curren positions of the boxes), has the same type as `maze`.
+    Note that `mazeWithBoxes`, partially applied to one argument (the list with the current positions of the boxes), has the same type as `maze`.

 Step 4: Draw the state